Uromycladium spp. that cause gall rusts (Acacia gall rusts)

 Lestari et al. (2013) noted lower levels of disease incidence, and low severity, in various agroforestry systems in central Java.
 Average temperatures during this study were between 34 and 40.9°C, and the higher temperatures were associated with lower incidence and severity.

-The U. tepperianum s. lat. species complex are obligate biotrophs that obtains all nutrients from plant host.
+The gall forming Uromycladium spp. are obligate biotrophs that obtains all nutrients from the plant host.

 Teliospores of U. morrisii germinate at temperatures between 10 and 20°C. Morris (1987) obtained infection on Acacia saligna at temperatures of 18–20°C for this taxon.
 In contrast, Widyastuti et al. (2013) infected Falcataria molucanna with U. falcatariae at 25–30°C.